Fed plans more Treasury purchases to control lending rates

 The purchases will begin Tuesday.
 Fed policymakers met by video conference last Friday to approve the new buying operations.

 The Fed’s benchmark interest rate is now a range of 1.75% to 2%.
-Changes in that rate flow through other interest rates, like those charged on mortgages, to influence borrowing and spending and the broader economy.
+Changes in that rate flow through other interest rates, such as those charged on mortgages, to influence borrowing and spending and the broader economy.

 The central bank keeps its short-term rate in its target range by paying banks interest on the reserves they hold at the Fed.
 That rate is 1.8%.
-Banks are unlikely to lend at less than that rate.
+This provides an incentive to banks to lend only at rates above1.8%.

 But shortages of reserves occurred last month.
 Most experts blame quarterly tax payments made by many banks as well as auctions of new Treasury securities by the government, which soaked up cash.
 The reserve shortfall caused rates to spike in several short-term funding markets.
 If it continued, such spikes could offset the Fed’s efforts to keep interest rates low.